Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: Introduction

 This paper is devoted to the numerical analysis of Koiter's model for a linearly elastic elliptic membrane shell subjected to remaining confined in a prescribed half space.
 The problem under consideration is formulated in terms of a set of variational inequalities posed over a non-empty, closed, and convex subset of a suitable Sobolev space.
 The differential operator associated with this formulation is a fourth order elliptic operator.
 The constraint according to which the shell must remain confined in a prescribed half space renders the problem under consideration an obstacle problem.

-In a seminal paper published in~1981, Scholz~\cite{Scholz1981} established the convergence of a Finite Element Method for approximating the solution of a biharmonic model subjected to a double obstacle.
-The convergence of the numerical scheme was proved for the mixed formulation of the corresponding penalised problem.
+In a seminal paper published in~1981, Scholz~\cite{Scholz1987} established the convergence of a Finite Element Method for approximating the solution of a biharmonic model subjected to a double obstacle.
+The convergence of the numerical scheme was proved for the mixed formulation of the corresponding penalised problem, by resorting to the augmentation of regularity argument for scalar fourth order problems (cf., Lemma~3 of~\cite{Scholz1987}).

-The numerical analysis of obstacle problems governed by fourth order elliptic operators has also been studied by Brenner and her collaborators~\cite{Brenner1996,Brenner1996b,Brenner1999,Brenner2008,Brenner2005,Brenner2012,Brenner2013} in the case where the objective function is scalar-valued.
+The numerical analysis of obstacle problems governed by fourth order elliptic operators has also been studied by Brenner and her collaborators (cf., e.g., the paper~\cite{Brenner2013} and the references therein) in the case where the objective function is scalar-valued.
 In the previously cited paper, Brenner and her collaborators resorted to Enriching Operators in order to overcome the difficulties related to the fact that the solution of the fourth-order problems they considered was of class $H^2_0$.

 The results obtained by Brenner and her collaborators were later on generalised to the vector-valued case in the paper~\cite{PS}, where a linearly elastic shallow shell model subjected to an obstacle was considered.
 For this particular model, the solution was proved to be a Kirchhoff-Love field~\cite{Leger2008,Leger2010}.
 The latter geometrical property allows us to \emph{separate} the behaviour of the transverse component of the solution from the behaviour of the tangential components of the solution in the constitutive equations, and to formulate the constraint in terms of the sole transverse component of the vector field under consideration.
 By so doing, it was thus possible to implement the technique based on Enriching Operators for approximating the solution of the obstacle problem for linearly elastic shallow shells studied in~\cite{PS} via a Finite Element Method.
 Critical to establishing the convergence of the numerical scheme is the augmentation-of-regularity result proved in~\cite{Pie2020-1}.